rohan-paul/Awesome-JavaScript-Interviews/Javascript/Prototypal-Inheritence/OOP-Encapsulation-Theory.md

 }
 ```

--   All variables, which are defined with the "var" keyword and all the methods that a constructor function contains is private and therefore NOT accessible from outside of a created object.
+-   All variables, which are defined with the "var" keyword (and NOT 'this') and all the methods that a constructor function contains is private and therefore NOT accessible from outside of a created object.
 The same applies to all function arguments.

--   One of the most important things in object-oriented programming (OOP) is data encapsulation, which means to make private properties and then define public access methods to change these.
+#### - One of the most important things in object-oriented programming (OOP) is data encapsulation, which means to make private properties and then define public access methods to change these.

 -   All public methods, which are defined inside a function object, have access to all defined private member variables and private methods in a created object.